 His campaign began airing an ad, “Failing American Workers,” last week that blames Obama for the loss of U.S. manufacturing jobs, notes China has surpassed the U.S. in such employment and criticizes the president for not declaring China a currency manipulator.

 Today’s WTO challenge is the 15th lodged by the U.S. against China, which joined the Geneva-based trade arbiter in December 2001, and means the two governments must hold talks for at least two months in a bid to resolve the matter.
 If the discussions fail, the U.S. can ask WTO judges to rule.

 Before Obama’s announcement, China challenged U.S. anti- subsidy duties in its eighth WTO complaint against the nation.
 The challenge comes after the U.S. passed a law in March allowing the Commerce Department to apply duties on $4.7 billion of imports such as tires, steel, aluminum, paper and chemicals to offset government subsidies by nations with non-market economies such as China.

 The U.S. also said it will ask WTO judges to rule on the legality of Chinese duties on American auto exports.
 The request, to be made at the WTO’s next Dispute Settlement Body meeting on Sept.
 28, stems from the Obama administration’s July 5 complaint accusing China of imposing unfair levies on $3.3 billion of U.S. vehicle exports, mostly by General Motors Co.
-(GM) and Chrysler Group LLC.
+(GM:US) and Chrysler Group LLC.
 That filing came on the same day Obama began a bus tour of Ohio and Pennsylvania.

 To contact the reporters on this story: Jennifer M. Freedman in Geneva at firstname.lastname@example.org; Margaret Talev in Washington at email@example.com